 This course will examine contemporary cinema from various national locations.
-Attention will be paid to the development of film genres, to formal issues, the state of different national cinemas, and links between contemporary film and twentiethcentury cinema.
+Attention will be paid to the development of film genres, to formal issues, the state of different national cinemas, and links between contemporary film and twentieth-century cinema.
 The course will provide an introduction to film studies, in particular the history of film and major distinctions that have developed in thinking about film form.
-Not offered 2022-2023.
+Prerequisite: ENGL 100 or 111 or equivalent.
+Three credits.